mactul/discordslashcommands/README.md

 To create a slash command, we need to create this command in a local object and put it on discord.\
 The local object is call Command()

-a simple command without arguments looks like this
+a simple command without arguments looks like this:
 ```py
 command = dsc.Command(name="help", description="display help")
 ```